 The patron Relationship Manager will display the patron’s currency in their pledge amount.
 This is also detailed in the individual patron information, but each patron’s Lifetime Value and the amount you receive is shown in your currency.
 Similarly, when you download your CSV report from Patron Relationship Manager, this will show amounts in your payout currency.

 For more currency detail, you can download a CSV in your Documents page in your Payouts with a row per patron payment breaking out basic earnings information, plus:

 To download this CSV, click on the Payouts link from the left sidebar navigation, and then click on the Documents tab from the menubar.
 From here, you can download your Payouts CSV.

 The Patron Experience

 Existing patrons who are already paying in your payout currency are not required to change anything at all.
 Their pledge remains stable.
-However, if they prefer to switch to another currency, they have the option to do this by editing their pledge in the Manage Memberships tab of their dashboard.
+However, if they prefer to switch to another currency, they have the option to do this by editing their membership from their Active membership page.